Use of the Workspace

 About the Workspace

-The AOOS Research Workspace is a prototype, web-based data management solution for assembling, storing, and sharing data between members of the biological and physical oceanography communities.
-The Workspace offers users an intuitive interface that allows users to create projects, which are analogous to scientific studies or specific directions of effort.
-Within each project, users may create topical groupings of data using folders and upload data and descriptive literature to their project by simply dragging and dropping files from their desktop into their web-browser.
+The AOOS Research Workspace is a scientific collaboration and data management tool used by researchers and their teams to secure, centralize, and ultimately publish data files on public portals and catalogs.
+The Workspace offers an intuitive interface that allows users to create projects, which are analogous to scientific studies or efforts.
+Within each project, users may upload data, descriptive literature, and any other file types by simply dragging and dropping files from their desktop into their web-browser.

 How Do You Interact with the Workspace?

 Users of the Workspace are organized into groups based on their projects, and everyone within a group can view all of the projects, folders, and files uploaded by other group members.
-This allows preliminary results and interpretations to be shared by geographically or scientifically diverse individuals who are working together on a project or program before the data is shared with the public.
-Sharing data within the Workspace also provides an opportunity for users to self-organize, collaborate on, and peer review their own organizational structure, data, and formats.
-It gives project and program managers a transparent and front-row view of how users have structured and described projects, and how their programs are progressing through time.
-And it provides data managers an opportunity to provide data management recommendations to user groups while projects are still in progress.
+This allows preliminary results and interpretations to be shared among collaborators before the data is shared with the public.
+Sharing data within the Workspace also provides an opportunity for users to collaboratively organize, analyze, and peer-review their own organizational structure, data, and formats.
+This platform enables a transparent overview of the progress of data and documentation throughout the lifecycle of the research effort, from raw data to processing and documentation to understandable published data products.
+The Research Workspace also provides investigators the ability to more effectively work together in teams, meet their data management requirements, and achieve their scientific objectives.

 Who is Currently Using the Workspace?

-- Gulf Watch Alaska – the long term monitoring program of the Exxon Valdez Oil Spill Trustee Council
+- Gulf Watch Alaska and the Herring Research and Monitoring Program, two long-term monitoring programs of the Exxon Valdez Oil Spill Trustee Council

 - Prince William Sound Science Center